Aaron-G-Sanchez/Siege-Lineup-Creator/README.md

 ## **_Task List_**

-- [ ] Add new page for each team that is created for equipment information
-- [ ] Add information for every operator
+- [ ] Add information for every operator when they are selected
 - [ ] Rework the backend to suppoet a login functionality
+- [x] Add new page for each team that is created for equipment information

 ---